BelmY/wikiSDoR/Speed-up-&-Secure-with-CloudFlare.md

 To make your server safer, you can use Nginx Reserved Proxy and WebSocket supported CDN to hide your original IP and speed up, we take a VPS and a CloudFlare as example to show how to do.

+**Please note that your device won't be listed on SDR.HU after using this method.
+In other words, this method is for those who have high security requirements for the server.**

 ---

 ## Situation

  1. Your ISP didn't provide you with a public IP address.
- 2. You have a VPS, with Nginx (Port 80), local web expose tool (Port 8080, for example Frp-Server) is installed, and your Raspberry has also installed Frp-Client.
+ 2. You have a VPS (IP 1.2.3.4), with Nginx (Port 80), local web expose tool (Port 8080, for example Frp-Server) is installed, and your Raspberry has also installed Frp-Client.
  3. You have your own domain
  4. You have a CloudFlare Account, and your domain is hosted in it.